Wild Foods Nature Walks

 I don't allow dogs on my walks.
 As far as children, that's a maybe.
 Walks posted above are tailored toward adults.
 I don't encourage folks to register children under 10 although some kids have done fine.
 Sometimes parents have had to leave early or spent more time with their child than learning with the group.
 I do frequently lead private walks oriented toward children (see below).

-My fee is generally $175 for the first hour and a half for up to 8 participants.
-Add $20 for each additional participant.
-Add $25 for each half hour.
+My fee is generally $250 for the first 2 hours and up to 10 participants.
+Add $25 for each additional participant.
+Add $50 for each half hour.
 Driving time from Silver Spring, MD to the walk location might add to my fee.
+My schedule is most flexible on weekdays for private walks.
+I sometimes can do weekends.

 Contact me at: firstname.lastname@example.org to discuss and see if we can work something out.

 I also am available for giving presentations to groups (garden clubs, nature enthusiasts, etc) on wild edible plants and/or mushrooms.
 This is a fun way to "armchair" forage and pique interest in what wild foods can be found locally throughout the year.
-My rate is generally $150 for a 1-hour presentation.
-During the pandemic, these will be done remotely via zoom.
+My rate is generally $200 for a 1-hour presentation.

 "I have taken so much of what I learned from you on my own hikes and have shared the knowledge with my family and friends.
 Thank you!!!" -- Renee C.